FG 1250

 The FG 1250 or Fahr- und Zielgerät FG 1250 (driving and aiming device FG 1250) was a German active infrared night-vision device mounted on tanks and other armored vehicles.
 It was developed by Ing Gaertner of the German optics company Carl Zeiss AG beginning in 1941.
+According to other sources, it was developed by AEG and produced by Ernst Leitz GmbH.

 It consisted of a specialized mount, active infrared spotlight and accompanying image converter.
-In the later stages of World War II the bulky FG 1250 active infrared unit was paired to some MG 42 and MG 34 machine guns on Sd.Kfz.
-251/1 Falke half-track armored personnel carriers.
+In the later stages of World War II the bulky FG 1250 active infrared unit was paired to some MG 42's on Sd.Kfz.
+251/1 Falke half-track armored personnel carriers and MG 34's on PzKpfw V Panther tanks.